surajbabar/expression-evaluator/README.md

 4.add $EXP_HOME/bin variable in users path variable.
 5.use exp_eval.sh command to use expression evaluator.

+Release 0.4:-
+It can evaluate an expression with Multiple brackets and following Operators
+        +,-,*,/,^
+   eg.
+        4.34+(2.32*3.2) will result 11.76

+    use  exp_eval.sh [expression] to use evaluator.

 Release 0.3:-
 It can evaluate an expression with positive float numbers and following operators
         +,-,*,/,^